-Here at Accident Claims UK, we have handled many workplace accident claims, and we have helped thousands of people to get the compensation they deserve.
+Here at Accident Claims UK, we have handled many workplace accident claims including carpal tunnel claims in the UK.
+And our personal injury solicitors have helped thousands of people to get the compensation they deserve.
 We have a free legal helpline, which is open 24 hours per day, seven days per week.
 You can reach us on 0800 073 8801.
 But before you give us a call, read further down the page to find everything you need to know regarding making a compensation case for carpal tunnel syndrome.

 Choose A Section